 9. Lead Time Reduction in Aluminium Casting

-This Six Sigma case study examines how a company that manufactures aluminium castings was able to boost productivity and cut production lead times by implementing Lean principles.
+This Six Sigma case study examines how a company that manufactures aluminum castings was able to boost productivity and cut production lead times by implementing Lean principles.
 This would increase if the spawning projects were done.
 The factory was able to complete a standard order in around two weeks.

 Solved: Productivity and capacity were also increased.
 With the short lead time, the sales team honored their promise and enticed more buyers.
 Even better, the factory could readily accommodate these orders because they had recently increased their capacity with this project!
 Finally, the product's price dropped because it now required fewer overhead and labor person-hours.

 Large equipment purchases require a warranty to ensure protection against defects.
 It is essential for the customers to get the warranty so that the sale is not affected.
 If such companies fail to give warranty for their manufacturing food-processing equipment, they may lose customers.
-The warranty is essential, and if it is not handled well by the company, it can cause a huge loss for the company.
+The warranty is essential, and if it is not handled well by the company, it can cause a massive loss for the company.

 Solution: The companies are required to keep the costs under control and provide warranties to the customers.
 This is where the project leaders of the Lean Six Sigma Black Belt come to play their role.
 With their DMAIC model, the project heads can ensure a culture of operational excellence and continuous process improvement.
-They can help you cope with the unnecessary payouts and pay your debts on time.
+They can help you cope with unnecessary payouts and pay your debts on time.